nimbly-dev/ph-shoes-data-spa/README.md

 The backend is responsible for exposing APIs that serve product data directly from the Snowflake-transformed model `fact_product_shoes`.
 It includes:

 * **JPA Specification-based Filtering**
-  Allows users to search and filter products by brand, gender, age group, price, and more — all dynamically composed at runtime using JPA Criteria Specifications.
+  Allows users to search and filter products by brand, gender, price, and more — all dynamically composed at runtime using JPA Criteria Specifications.

 * **AI-Powered Search Endpoint**
   Accepts natural language queries (e.g., “cheap running shoes for men”) and processes them via: